 Only Oil suitable for air cooled engines must be used.
-Use Wakefield Castrol C, Mobiloil "B Summer," "TT Winter," or Price's "Huile de Luxe" Heavy Grade.
+We use and recommend Wakefield Costrol "C," but other high grade oils, such as Price's Motorine "B" de Luxe, Vacuum Mobiloil "B" Summer, "TT" Winter, or "Golden Shell" are quite suitable.

-Turn on the petrol by pushing the knob of the petrol tap where marked "on."
+Turn on the petrol by pushing the knoll of the petrol tap where marked "on."
 The oil tap will be found below the elbow outside the tank, and is similar in operation to the petrol tap.
 This tap can be left in the "on" position while riding, and need only be turned off when the machine is left standing for a long period.
 For further instructions regarding lubrication see "Engine Lubrication" on Page 14.

-To start the machine carry out the following operations:
+To start the machine carry out the following operations:-